automl/learna_tools/README.md

 - set restarting time with `--restart_timeout 1800`

 The other parameters remain unchanged.
-However, we do not recommend to run these experiments locally because each sample is evaluated for 1 day.
+However, we do not recommend to run these experiments locally because each sample is evaluated for a maximum runtime of 1 day (if no solution is found earlier).

 Instead, you can test these options with e.g.